everscale-org/docs/docs/intro.md

 npx tondev network giver dev 0:b5e9240fc2d2f1ff8cbb1d1dee7fb7cae155e5f6320e585fcc685698994a19a5 --signer giver
 ```

-Generate the keys for contract ownership:
+### Generate the key pair for contract ownership

+Key pair file — used in contracts with implemented authorization.
+It is the file containing private and public keys authorized to access the contract.
+In `--sign` parameter the corresponding seed phrase may be used instead of it.

 ```shell
 npx tondev signer generate coder